Consequences of a California Carjacking Conviction - PC 215

 Another thing you want to look at is do you have a defense.
 Maybe there's an identification problem.
 The person can't identify who the carjacker was, and the police somehow have some thin evidence pointing to your guilt.

 Sometimes, you're caught in the car, and other times, you're driving away with the vehicle.
 The police pull you over, and the person can identify you as the carjacker.
-In that case, you're not likely to be able to defend the case.
+In that case, you're likely to need help to defend the case.

-You're going to have to work out a negotiated plea by using a good criminal defense attorney who can highlight all of the mitigating factors about you, your life, your family, your work, and you as a person to try to avoid some of the dire consequences that come along with these types of cases.
+You'll need to work out a negotiated plea with a skilled criminal defense attorney.
+A negotiated plea is an agreement between the defendant and the prosecutor where the defendant agrees to plead guilty or no contest to a lesser charge or to a reduced sentence in exchange for a more lenient punishment.
+Your attorney can highlight all the mitigating factors about you, including your life, family, work, and personal circumstances, to try to avoid some of the dire consequences associated with these types of cases.

-When I evaluate a carjacking case, the first thing I do is get the family or the person in trouble, and I go over their whole story with them.
-When I do that, I encourage them to tell me the truth about what happened.
+When I evaluate a carjacking case, the first thing I do is meet with the family or the person in trouble, and I go over their entire story with them.
+I encourage them to tell me the truth about what happened.

 I'm not under any false misconceptions, so I can adequately represent the person.
-After I go through their whole story, we discuss whether there are any potential defenses.
-Lastly, we will discuss damage control mitigation that we can do with the prosecutors that will make a difference.
+After I review their entire story, we discuss whether there are any potential defenses.
+Lastly, we will discuss damage control mitigation strategies that we can implement with the prosecutors to make a difference.

 For example, we can get some character letters about you.
 We could get a letter from your job.
-The job doesn't necessarily have to know that you're charged with carjacking, but they could just be giving a letter talking about your good character, that you're a hard worker.
-Because again, we're trying to take you outside the gamut of being a bad criminal carjacker to being somebody who is a productive member of society who just simply made a mistake.
+The job doesn't necessarily require knowledge that you're charged with carjacking, but they could simply be issuing a letter stating your good character and highlighting your work ethic.
+Again, we're trying to help you move beyond being a convicted carjacker to becoming a productive member of society who simply made a mistake.

 Related Content: